The 4 Types of Market Research

 - Product testing

-Community density is defined as a measure of how concentrated the relationships and conversations are within a community and area of interest.
+Community density is a measure of how concentrated the relationships and conversations are within a community and area of interest.
 For example, let’s say you own a yoga studio and you are interested in starting a kid’s yoga class.
-In order to know whether enough people will sign up you will have to research the number of families with kids in the area who are interested in yoga.
-In this example, the level of interest in kids’ yoga is the community density.
+How do you estimate this venture’s success?
+You research the number of families with kids in the area who are interested in yoga, which is the community density.

 Lean Marketing Research

-At Lean Marketing, before strategizing your marketing plan, we listen.
-Telling your brand’s story begins with knowing your brand inside and out.
+At Lean Marketing, before strategizing your digital marketing plan, we listen.
+Whether marketing in Edmonton or abroad, telling your brand’s story begins with knowing it inside and out.